brfriedr/Cisco-DNA-Center-Webex-Bot/README.md

 ![Screen Shot 2021-09-20 at 3 01 06 PM](https://user-images.githubusercontent.com/80418373/134067277-7414dac6-9360-4726-ad7d-7626b803b50a.png)

 5.)
-You can now test your intergration by selecting "Try it"
+You can now test your integration by selecting "Try it"

 ![Screen Shot 2021-09-20 at 3 03 34 PM](https://user-images.githubusercontent.com/80418373/134067606-b322bee0-a765-4578-abfe-73d69e5cd247.png)